How has climate changed since the beginning of the Quaternary period?

 Climate change is any significant change in the Earth’s climate over a long period.
 Global temperatures have fluctuated (gone up and down) throughout the Earth’s history.

-The Earth’s climate was warmer and more stable in the period before the Quaternary.
+The Earth’s climate was warmer and more stable before the Quaternary.
 Since then, things have changed quite significantly.

 Global temperatures have shifted between cold glacial periods and warmer interglacial periods.
-As you can see from the graph below glacial periods have lasted around 10 times longer than interglacial periods.
+As you can see from the graph below, glacial periods have lasted around ten times longer than interglacial periods.

-A range of evidence has been used by scientists to work out changes in the Earth’s climate.
+Scientists have used a range of evidence to work out changes in the Earth’s climate.

 An ice core is a sample taken from a glacier or ice sheet.
 It involves drilling down into the ice and removing a cylinder of ice.
-As ice is formed in layers it is possible to analyse gasses from each year.
-From this scientists can work out the temperature at the time.
-Ice cores can be taken from Antarctica that provides information for the last 400 000 years.
-Samples of sediment taken from the ocean floor can also provide an indication of temperature over time.
+As ice is formed in layers, it is possible to analyse gasses from each year.
+From this, scientists can work out the temperature at the time.
+Ice cores can be taken from Antarctica, which provides information for the last 400 000 years.
+Samples of sediment taken from the ocean floor can also indicate temperature over time.
 It has been possible to gather data from the last 5 million years by using this technique.

-Thermometers have been used to accurately measure temperature since the 1850s.
+Thermometers have been used to measure temperature since the 1850s accurately.
 This provides reliable, short-term data on climate change.

-For each year a tree grows it forms a new ring.
-The width of the ring gives an indication of the climatic conditions for the year.
-The thicker the ring the warmer and wetter the climate for that year.
-Tree rings are useful for giving an indication of climatic conditions over time.
+Each year a tree grows, it forms a new ring.
+The width of the ring indicates the climatic conditions for the year.
+The thicker the ring, the warmer and wetter the climate for that year.
+Tree rings help give an indication of climatic conditions over time.

-Analysing pollen preserved in peat bogs or the bottom of lakes gives an indication of the species that were living in the past.
-This gives an indication of temperatures based on what we know about the conditions different plants thrive in.
+Analysing pollen preserved in peat bogs or the bottom of lakes indicates the species living in the past.
+This indicates temperatures based on what we know about the conditions different plants thrive in.

 Use the images below to explore related GeoTopics.